SPCMorris/toiletz/README.md

 >Server output: [returns toilet if found]

 ## Customer Quote ##
-  > Real User #4Realz, "I had just finished winning the road kill eat off and new I was in trouble when the first rumble came.
+  > Real User #4Realz, "I had just finished winning the road kill eat off and knew I was in trouble when the first rumble came.
 Toiletz guided me to safety and relief.
 Thanks Toiletz!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.